Intsights/sergeant/README.md

 ## About The Project

-`Sergeant` is a comprehensive framework to create Async Task Queue architecture using distributed workers.
-The library was written at `Intsights` after failing to use `celery` at high scale.
+`Sergeant` is a comprehensive distributed workers framework.
+The library was written in [Intsights](https://intsights.com/) after failing to use `celery` with high scale.
 The library focuses on process and thread safety (through process/thread killers), performance and ease of use.

 ### Built With